Updated: Dec 4, 2021

 What are you doing to do to fill your day?

-Are you working or planning to be a consultant part-time?
+Are you working or doing contract work part-time?

 What will your relationships look like?
 Partner, friends, kids?